DropTask and The Eisenhower Matrix

 Using ‘The Eisenhower Matrix’ in DropTask

 If you’re looking for ways to color code levels of task Importance and Urgency, then the DropTask flag and lightening bolt icons will do just the thing.
-With 4 levels (low to very high) of Importance and Urgency, you’re able to best determine the tasks that require your immediate attention.
-The color-coded flags labelled from low (blue flag) to very high (red flag) will help you identify all of your most critical tasks with a single glance.
+With 3 levels (Normal to very high) of Importance and Urgency, you’re able to best determine the tasks that require your immediate attention.
+The color-coded flags will help you identify all of your most critical tasks with a single glance.

 The concept can be further enhanced by applying Filters to each of the Importance and Urgent attributes, so you can focus on the tasks that are the most crucial to completing your overall project.